No yeast cinnamon rolls are simply the best! They're a quick, sweet and tasty treat that you can't stop eating!

 If your icing is too stiff, add milk or heavy whipping cream, 1 teaspoon at a time.
 If it's too runny, add a tablespoon or two of powdered sugar.

-Pour your icing over your cinnamon rolls and allow to cool.
+Pour your icing over your brown sugar spread and allow to cool.
 Cut into squares to serve.

 Below you will find an easy way to print this recipe and guide you while making your easy sheet pan cinnamon rolls.

-I love to hear your feedback, so if you loved this recipe as is or made changes, I want to see how you did it.
+I love to hear your feedback, so if you loved it as is or made changes, I want to see how you did it.
 Please come back and let me know in the comments.

 - 1 cup butter